pagekite/libpagekite/doc/API_JNI.md

 See the basic init docs for further details.

+If `flags` do not include `PK_WITHOUT_SERVICE_FRONTENDS`, service frontends will be chosen automatically using the given domain name.

 This method can only be called before starting the master thread.

 **Arguments**: